Family Encyclopedia >> Home & Garden

 7 tips for taking care of my nylon tights

-- Put them on by unrolling them and gently rising from the toes to the waist.
+- Roll them on from toes to waist.